stevetasticsteve/Anki_bulk_importer/Readme.md

 - Images and audio can be moved around so they match, no need to order them in a file explorer
 - Images are automatically scaled to be suitable for a flashcard (Not HD!)
 - Images and audio are added to Anki's collections.media folder
-- Cards are created using a 'CLA card' template
+- Cards are created using a 'CLA card' template (CLA stands for Culture and Language Aquisition)

 Once imported you are free to move or delete the source files as copies are now contained in Anki's media folder.